 One train of thought says that this is a plan to drive out the businesses so that a developer can build multi-story apartments and condos along the north side of Spruce.

 That area was rezoned in 2014.
-Until then our zoning ordinances did not allow apartments or condos.
-Other upscale municipalities (West University, Southside Place, the Memorial Villages) do not allow them.
-Existing apartments were grandfathered.
+Until then our zoning ordinances did not allow apartments or condos, only existing apartments that were grandfathered.
+Other upscale municipalities (West University, the Memorial Villages) do not allow them.
+Southside Place allowed the new apartments on the perimeter of the small city, along Bellaire Blvd, replacing the Blair House apartments.